 Once you’ve developed this habit of faking a smile every day when you wake up and through the painful moments, it should eventually become a habit.
 You may not be able to imagine it now, but over time, you will actually begin to feel the load lighten.
 Your body will remember how to smile, you’ll find yourself doing it naturally, and you’ll start to feel stronger.

 One of the most important ways to begin feeling stronger when you are weak is to remember that you are in control of your thoughts, feelings, and actions.
 This means that – when you choose to – you can rise up and find the strength.
 It is absolutely okay to let yourself wallow for a little while after something has happened.
 But there comes a time where you need to put your big person underwear on and put things in perspective.

 Stop telling yourself that you’re too tired, that you’re too sad and that you simply cannot do anything.
 If that is the message that you are sending yourself, you are enabling yourself to make it true.
 But the only person who can make a better life for you is you.
 Start telling yourself that you are amazing, that you’ve got this and that you are strong.
+Sometimes the only way to believe something is to hear it from yourself.
 These positive affirmations will go a long way in making sure you stay strong no matter how weak you may feel right now.

 Be sure to read about how to build confidence and overcome self doubt to continue getting in the right head-space.
 It is not just deciding how to stay strong when you feel weak, but making an action plan for yourself.

 Deciding to be strong when you feel weak is ultimately a choice, and it’s one you can make.
 Hopefully these ideas will get you on the right path to making that decision.